Are you enjoying these Mexican-ish recipes as much as I am? I could really eat fresh Mexican food all day, every day.

 I’m sharing these fully loaded veggie nachos with you today, to serve at Cinco de Mayo or your next get-together, or to appease your weeknight nacho craving (been there, often).

 My ideal nachos are topped with golden, bubbling cheese, not drizzled with nacho cheese sauce that often goes cold in three minutes.
-I prefer a mix of cheddar, for max flavor and golden edges, and Monterey Jack, for its more melty, creamy texture.
+I prefer a combination of two cheeses—cheddar, for maximum flavor and golden edges, and Monterey Jack, for its more melty and creamy texture.

 Then I top the nachos with red bell pepper and jalapeños, and bake until golden.
 They’re in the oven for about 10 minutes, which is long enough to whip together this easy avocado sauce.

 Finish with a sprinkle of green onion, cilantro and radishes, and serve with your favorite salsa.
 Nachos are ready.

 Please let me know how you like these nachos in the comments!
 I love hearing from you.